-Observed on the second Monday in February, 10th this year, National Clean Out Your Computer Day promotes taking time out of your day to do some basic housekeeping on your computer.
-After all this strenuous work indulge in a treat.
-It’s also National Cream Cheese Brownie Day….
+Observed on the second Monday in February, the 14th this year, National Clean Out Your Computer Day promotes taking time out of your day to do some basic housekeeping on your computer.

 Use things like thumb drives to safely store those precious photographs.
 I encourage you to also create a rescue drive on a separate thumb drive.
 This will allow you to fix and reinstall windows if something goes wrong.

 We all say I won’t need this….
 Let me tell you a story.
 We bought a new PC for my husbands office.
 His had just gotten to old to handle the new things out there.
 So Windows 10 Pro came pre-installed.
 Everything worked great until it didn’t.
 We could not authenticate our windows software.
 It came with the code for it but, Microsoft would not accept it.

 After a really long period of working with tech support, it turns out Windows was installed wrong and was missing key setup files.
 I asked for the didk to reinstall windows and of course, no one does that anymore.
 So I had to use my laptop and download a rescue disk to USB thumb drive.

 Happily, once I reinstalled everything it all works great.
 Even though it was a product I just bought, the company made a mistake on just that one item.
 I was given the option to ship my new PC off somewhere so they could fix it, but as I said it’s a new computer.
 So that rescue is now labeled and put up in case it’s needed in the future.

 This is why I advise having backups and keeping things like photos, documents, music and movie collections in a safe back up.
 Do it often to make sure your important data can be accessed.